stellar/stellar-etl/README.md

   - This file will contain some tests for the newly added command.
 The `runCLI` function does most of the heavy lifting.
 All the tests need is the command arguments to test and the desired output.
   - Test data should be stored in the `testdata/new_data_structure` folder
 - `new_data_structure.go` in the `internal/input` folder
   - This file will contain the methods needed to extract the new data structure from wherever it is located.
-This may be the history archives, the bucket list, or a captive core instance.
+This may be the history archives, the bucket list, a captive core instance, or a datastore.
-  - This file should extract the data and transform it, and return the transformed data.
   - If working with captive core, the methods need to work in the background.
 There should be methods that export batches of data and send them to a channel.
 There should be other methods that read from the channel and transform the data so it can be exported.
 - `new_data_structure.go` in the `internal/transform` folder
   - This file will contain the methods needed to transform the extracted data into a form that is suitable for BigQuery.